AdityaKompella6/VisualizingNeuralNets/README.md

 # VisualizingNeuralNets
 Inspecting Neural Network Classifiers to see what really goes in inside their brains.

-Train an MLP model on MNIST by running train_network.py to save a model "model.pth"
+1. Train an MLP model on MNIST by running train_network.py to save a model "model.pth"

-Then visualize what the model sees using python visualize_network.py --targetnumber <number(0-9)>
+2. Then visualize what the model sees use python visualize_network.py --targetnumber <number(0-9)>